 Create a Seamless User Journey

-As with accessibility it is essential to create seamless user journey’s via your website.
+As with accessibility it is essential to create a seamless user journey for every visitor that comes onto your website.

 This starts with the discoverability of your website as finding your website needs to be an easy process too.